How Does Deodorant Work?

 Deodorants don’t stop sweating.
 They work by masking the smell because they have antimicrobials that kill the bacteria that cause it.

 On the other hand, antiperspirants essentially block the darks that produce sweat by stopping sweating.
-Antiperspirants removed the bacteria’s food source, thereby starving them into submission: no sweat, no bacteria.
+Antiperspirants removed the bacteria’s food source, starving them into submission: no sweat or bacteria.

 More Articles: